szeplakib/mini_bookingsync_app-API-/README.md

 * Database: Postgresql: 10.3

-* The gems in the gem file
+* The required gems are listed in in the gem file